Shubhangi Atre

 Shubhangi Atre (born 11 April 1981) is an Indian television actress.
-Atre debuted in acting with Ekta Kapoor's Kasautii Zindagii Kay where she played Palchinn Basu.
-She went on to earn numerous recognition and awards success for starring as the titular lead, Kasturi, in Kapoor's Kasturi (2007–09), Preeti in the Indian Drama serial Do Hanson Ka Jodaa (2009-2010) and Angoori Manmohan Tiwari in the Hindi sitcom Bhabiji Ghar Par Hain!
-(2016–present), that ranks among the longest running Indian comedy sitcoms.
+Atre debuted in acting with Kasautii Zindagii Kay.
+She is known for her roles in Kasturi, Do Hanson Ka Jodaa and Bhabiji Ghar Par Hain!.

 Early life

 Atre was born on 11 April 1981.
 She hails from Indore and has an MBA degree (Master of Business Administration).

 Career

 Before coming to the TV industry, Atre shot for a shampoo brand (regional product).
 It was an ad for print.

 After marriage, she started her acting career in 2007, when producer Ekta Kapoor gave her a role in Kasautii Zindagii Kay.
 She was then seen in a lead role in Kasturi.
 After that, she played a negative character in Havan.
 In 2013, Atre replaced Shilpa Shinde in popular sitcom Chidiya Ghar.
 Coincidentally, she again replaced her three years later, in April 2016, as Angoori Manmohan Tiwari in the show Bhabiji Ghar Par Hain! on &TV.
 The same year, she also portrayed the role of Devsena in Adhuri Kahaani Hamari on &TV.
 Eventually, she became a household name from Bhabiji Ghar Par Hai!.

 Shilpa Shinde, who was playing the character of Angoori, made an allegation that Atre was copying her.
 To clarify this, Atre said that she was adopting the mannerisms of Angoori, and was not copying Shinde.
 Atre also said:

 People tell me that when they close their eyes and picture Angoori bhabhi, they think of me and say, ‘Hum bhool gaye pehle kaun thi’ (We have forgotten about the earlier one) — and that for me is the biggest compliment.

 After Chidiyaghar, Atre replaced Shinde for the second time in her career.

 About picking the offer to do comedy serial Bhabiji Ghar Par Hain!, Atre said:

 Honestly, at that point, I had three offers, two were brand new shows and one was Bhabi Ji Ghar Par Hai!.
 Even my husband, who always supports me, felt that I shouldn’t be taking up a show where I was replacing someone.
 But I used to watch it and I loved it.
 I think it was a game-changer, a comedy that had adult content but was not vulgar.

 Atre received mixed reviews from audiences for portraying "Angoori".
 The Times of India praised Shubhangi Atre as 'Angoori Bhabi' by saying that she is doing a fantastic work.